honeybijan/bijan-personal-website/content/project/covariateshift/index.md

 ---
 title: Distribution Shift and Transportability
 summary: 'Statistical prediction models are often trained on data that is drawn from different probability distributions than their eventual use cases.
-My work uses insights from causal inference to develop new methods for building machine learning models that are robust to environmental changes.'
+My (upcomming) work uses insights from causal inference to develop new methods for building machine learning models that are robust to environmental changes.'
 date: '2016-04-27T00:00:00Z'
 weight: 1
 profile: false